h2oai/h2o-llmstudio/README.md

 ### Push to Huggingface 🤗
 If you want to publish your model, you can export it with a single click to the [Hugging Face Hub](https://huggingface.co/) and share it with the community.
+To be able to push your model to the Hub, you need to have an API token with write access.

 ### Compare experiments
 In the **View Experiments** view, you can compare your experiments and see how different model parameters affect the model performance.